-- (i) An urban local body, municipal corporation or village level government; or - (ii) an enterprise owned or controlled by an urban local body, a municipal corporation or a village level government. - 1.8 "measure" includes a law, regulation, rule, procedure, decision, administrative action, requirement or practice.
+- (i) An urban local body, municipal corporation or village level government; or - (ii) an enterprise owned or controlled by an urban local body, a municipal corporation or a village level government.

+1.9. "measure" includes law, rule, procedure, decision, administrative action, requirement or practice.

-- 1.9 "natural person" means a national or citizen of a Party in accordance with its law and regulations.
-A natural person who is a dual national or citizen shall be deemed to be exclusively a national or citizen of the country of her or his dominant and effective nationality/citizenship, where she/he ordinarily or permanently resides. - 1.10 "PCA Optional Rules" means the Permanent Court of Arbitration Optional Rules for Arbitration Disputes between Two States, 20 October 1992. - 1.11 The term "Pre-investment activity" includes any activities undertaken by the investor or its enterprise prior to the establishment of the investment in accordance with the law of the Party where the investment is made.
-Any activity undertaken by the investor or its investment pursuant to compliance with sectoral limitations on foreign equity, and other limits and conditions applicable under any law relating to the admission of investments in the Party where the investment is made in specific sectors falls within the meaning of "Pre-investment activity". - 1.12 "Sub-national government" means a State Government or a Union Territory administration in the case of India but does not include local governments; and ---- in case of ----- - 1.13 "Territory" means: - (i) In respect of India: the territory of the Republic of India in accordance with the Constitution of India, including its territorial waters and the airspace above it and other maritime zones including the Exclusive Economic Zone and continental shelf over which the Republic of India has sovereignty, sovereign rights, or exclusive jurisdiction in accordance with its law and the I982 United Nations Convention on the Law of the Sea and international law. - (ii) In respect of ------ - 1.14 "WTO Agreement" means the Marrakesh Agreement Establishing the World Trade Organization, done at Marrakesh on 15 April, 1994. - 1.15 The Annexures, Provisos and Footnotes in this Treaty constitute an integral part of this Treaty and are to be accorded the same effect as other provisions in this Treaty.
+1.10.
+"PCA Optional Rules" means the Permanent Court of Arbitration Optional Rules for Arbitration Disputes between Two States, 20 October 1992.

+1.11.
+The term "Pre-investment activity" includes:

+- a) any activities undertaken by the investor or its enterprise prior to the establishment of the investment in accordance with the law of the Party where the investment is made; - b) Any activity undertaken by the investor or its investment pursuant to compliance with sectoral limitations on foreign equity, and other limits and conditions applicable under any law relating to the admission of investments in the Party where the investment is made in specific sectors falls within the meaning of "Pre-investment activity".

+1.12.
+"Regional government" means a State Government or a Union Territory administration in the case of India but does not include local governments; and in case of the Republic of Belarus means regional Councils and Minsk city council, regional executive committees and Minsk city executive committee.

+1.13. "territory" means:

+In respect of India: the territory of the Republic of India in accordance with the Constitution of India, including its territorial waters and the airspace above it and other maritime zones including the Exclusive Economic Zone and continental shelf over which the Republic of India has sovereignty, sovereign rights, or exclusive jurisdiction in accordance with its law and the 1982 United Nations Convention on the Law of the Sea and international law.

+In respect of Belarus: the territory of the Republic of Belarus in accordance with the Constitution of the Republic of Belarus, including land, internal waters and the airspace of the Republic of Belarus and the territory on which the Republic of Belarus exercises sovereignty and jurisdiction in accordance with international law.

+1.14.
+For the purposes of Chapter IV:

+- (i) "Defending Party" means a Party against which a claim is made under Article 13. - (ii) "disputing party" means a Defending Party or a disputing investor. - (iii) "disputing parties" means a disputing investor and a Defending Party. - (iv) "disputing investor" means an investor of a Party that makes a claim against the other Party on its behalf under Article 13, and where relevant, includes an investor of a Party that makes a claim on behalf of the locally established enterprise. - (v) "ICSID" means the International Centre for Settlement of Investment Disputes. - (vi) "ICSID Additional Facility Rules" means the Rules Governing the Additional Facility for the Administration of Proceedings by the Secretariat of the International Centre for Settlement of Investment Disputes.

+(vii) "ICSID Convention" means the Convention on the Settlement of Investment Disputes between States and Nationals of other States, done at Washington on 18 March 1965.

+- (viii) "New York Convention" means the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards, done at New York on 10 June 1958. - (ix) "Non-disputing Party" means the Party to this Treaty which is not a party to a dispute under Chapter IV of this Treaty. - (x) "UNCITRAL Arbitration Rules" means the arbitration rules of the United Nations Commission on International Trade Law.